 In Bed With Madonna is a 1991 USA music documentary by Alek Keshishian.
 Starring Madonna, Donna DeLory and Niki Harris.

-'public indecency' in Canada, and a birthday tribute to her father in Detroit, this documentary follows Madonna on her 1990 'Blond Ambition' concert tour.
-Filmed in black and white, with the concert pieces in glittering MTV color, it is an intimate look
+indecency' in Canada, and a birthday tribute to her father in Detroit, this documentary follows Madonna on her 1990 'Blond Ambition' concert tour.
+Filmed in black and white, with the concert pieces in glittering MTV color, it is an intimate look at the

 UK: Passed 15 uncut for strong sex references, sexual